dthompson-jti/safety-check-app-concept/docs/CSS-PRINCIPLES.md

 #### The Mobile Drill-Down Contract

-To replicate native "Push" and "Pop" page transitions on the web:
+To replicate native "Push" and "Pop" page transitions on the web (e.g., iOS NavigationController):

 1.  **The Container:** Must be `position: relative` and `overflow: hidden`.
-This creates the "viewport" for the sliding pages.
+This creates the "viewport" or "stage" for the sliding pages.
 2.  **The Pages:** Must be `position: absolute` with `inset: 0`.
-This allows the entering page and exiting page to exist simultaneously within the viewport without stacking vertically.
+This allows the entering page and exiting page to exist simultaneously within the viewport without stacking vertically, preventing layout jumps during the transition.

 #### The Icon Alignment Contract (`ActionListItem`)

-In lists where some items have icons and others do not (e.g., selection lists):
+In lists where some items have icons and others do not (e.g., mixed selection lists):

--   **Rule:** Text labels must always align vertically.
+-   **Rule:** Text labels must always align vertically with each other to reduce visual noise.
--   **Implementation:** Use a dedicated `leadingIconContainer` (or an `indent` prop) with a fixed width to reserve space on the left side of the item, even when the icon itself is absent.
+-   **Implementation:** Use a dedicated `leadingIconContainer` (or an `indent` prop) with a fixed width (e.g., `24px`) to reserve space on the left side of the item, even when the icon itself is absent.

 #### The Shared Menu System (`menu.css`)